Internal versus external sources of recruitment

 Ultimately, there’s no one-size-fits-all strategy for sourcing candidates.
 At every organization, there will be times when it makes the most sense to hire externally, moments when talent can be “borrowed” from other teams, and occasions when internal candidates can be upskilled or reskilled to fill high-priority roles.

-The new challenge for talent acquisition teams is making strategic decisions about when to upskill existing employees, when to hire externally, and when to reallocate team members—which is where a workforce agility platform comes into play.
-By pairing a talent marketplace with workforce intelligence, these platforms create a continuous loop of insights to action that takes recruitment strategies to new heights.
+The new challenge for talent acquisition teams is making strategic decisions about when to upskill existing employees, when to hire externally, and when to reallocate team members—which is where an agile workforce OS comes into play.
+By pairing a talent marketplace with skills intelligence, these platforms create a continuous loop of insights to action that takes recruitment strategies to new heights.

 Related